renvrant/formcontrol-freaks/chapter.md

 As browsers have become more powerful, and as interaction has moved away from the desktop to mobile devices, developers have moved more and more of this processing cycle to the client.
-The first step was to write a little JavaScript to sanity-check the data the user entered before POSTing it to the server.
+The first step was to write a little JavaScript to sanity-check the data the user entered before POSTing it so that users wouldn't waste time waiting for the server to respond, only to have to fix simple typos in the form.

 Programmers quickly began using JavaScript to make form interactions more fluid by showing and hiding sections based on what users had entered so far, and by fetching bits of data to do things like auto-completion while users were still typing.
 All of this made for a better user experience, but at the price of increasing client-side complexity.
 A modern single-page application (SPA) may have to keep track of dozens of pieces of information, any of which may need to be updated based on the user's actions *and* kept in sync with permanent storage on the server.

 As if that wasn't complicated enough, many of these interactions have to be done asynchronously in order to keep the user's FQ (frustration quotient) down.